maniartech/signals/README.md

 # Signals

-The `signals` a small and dependency-free go library that provides simple, lightweight, and user-friendly event systems and simplified observer patterns for your Go applications.
-It allows you to generate and emit signals as well as manage listeners.
-The listeners are notified when the signal is emitted (synchronously or asynchronously).
+The `signals` a robust, dependency-free go library that provides simple, thin, and user-friendly pub-sub kind of in-process event system for your Go applications.
+It allows you to generate and emit signals (synchronously or asynchronously) as well as manage listeners.

 💯 **100% test coverage** 💯